nikkuAg/forexvision/README.md

 ## API Documentation

-The API documentation can be found at `http://localhost:8000/swagger` or [ForexVision Api Docs](https://forexvision-backend.onrender.com/swagger).
+The API documentation can be found at `http://localhost:8000/swagger`.